 If there is any way possible, move endangered animals to a safer location.
 In the event of heavy rainfall, move your horses inland for better protection.
 Determine if there are any available shelters that might be available in your area.
 Examples might include auction barns, fairground facilities, show barns, and arenas.
 Make sure to contact them ahead of time as these places are limited and fill up fast.

 3. Have Identification

 Develop a plan to identify your horses.
 Use high visibility livestock marking paint or a marking crayon to place a phone number or farm name on the sides of your horses.
 Neck ID-Bands or neck chains and numbers will hold longer and may be used to help prove ownership should your animals be displaced.

 The most important tasks are done- it’s time for you to take shelter now.
 Monitor the weather via radio or television and hunker down.

 5. After the Storm

-Natural disasters do not wait so it’s better to be prepared than sorry.
-As horses are larger animals with varying needs including transportation, your plan will need to be comprehensive and thought ahead of time.
+Natural disasters do not wait, so it’s better to be prepared than sorry.
+Since horses are larger animals with varying needs, including transportation, your plan will need to be comprehensive and thought out ahead of time.
 The more planning you implement for your animals, the safer they will be in the event of a natural disaster.